 - Nationwide YourLife® Indexed UL Protector

-- Nationwide YourLife® No-Lapse Guarantee UL
+- Nationwide No-Lapse Guarantee UL II

-Variable universal life offers both flexibility and the potential to accelerate growth of cash within the policy by a portion of the premiums going towards the stock market.
+Variable universal life offers both flexibility and the potential to accelerate growth of cash within the policy by allocating a portion of the premiums towards the stock market.

 - Nationwide YourLife® Protection VUL

-- Nationwide YourLife® Accumulation VUL
+- Nationwide YourLife® Accumulator VUL

 - Nationwide YourLife® Survivorship VUL

 Policyholders are the owners, and they benefit directly in the form of dividend payouts, although they’re never guaranteed.

-A whole life policy is generally accepted to be the most durable of the permanent insurance policies, as the minimum death benefit and premium for the life of the policy are guaranteed from the beginning.
+A whole life policy is generally accepted to be the most durable (albeit expensive) of the permanent insurance policies, as the minimum death benefit and premium for the life of the policy are guaranteed from the beginning.